 White land tax (WLT)

-WLT refers to the 2.5% annual tax that people have to pay when they own urban vacant land designated for residential or commercial use.
-In essence, the tax acts as a penalty to land owners for not developing the land.
+White Land Tax refers to the 2.5% annual tax that people have to pay when they own urban vacant land designated for residential or commercial use.
+In essence, the tax acts as a penalty for landowners who do not develop the land.

 This applies to land that is: